Mar Vista Animal Medical Center

 Cats with bladder stones tend to have the classical symptoms of feline lower urinary tract disease: straining to urinate, bloody urine, urinating in unusual places, genital licking.
 At some point in the course of testing to pursue these symptoms, a radiograph is taken and a stone or group of stones is seen in the urinary bladder.
 Alternatively, as mentioned, the cat might have a documented urinary tract infection, with or without symptoms.
 If urine cultures are still positive after a routine antibiotic course, it is prudent to look for a reason why.
 A bladder stone is a common explanation for failure to resolve infection so imaging (radiography or ultrasound) might be recommended and then stone is discovered.
 Or the cat may have no symptoms whatsoever and the stones are discovered when radiographs are taken for some other reason.

-In any case, here we are with one of more bladder stones in the cat's bladder and we need to get rid of them and prevent their recurrence.
+In any case, here we are with one or more bladder stones in the cat's bladder and we need to get rid of them and prevent their recurrence.
 Central to this mission is determining the type of stone present and while we may be able to get some information from the urinalysis, we really need to retrieve a stone for analysis to get the story.
-If we are lucky, the cat will pass a small stone which can be sent to the lab but most likely we are going to need surgery, or some kind of cystoscopy retrieval.
+If we are lucky, the cat will pass a small stone which can be sent to the lab but most likely we are going to need surgery, or one of the other stone retrieval methods reviewed below.
 Unlike struvite stones, calcium oxalate stones will not dissolve with dietary manipulation though an attempt can certainly be made at dietary dissolution.
 If this is unsuccessful, though, we are back to square one and the need to retrieve a stone.

 WHY DO CATS DEVELOP CALCIUM OXALATE BLADDER STONES?